 As of February 21, 2018 (the most recent date for which data is available), the percentage of students enrolled in open-enrollment charter schools (excluding charter schools authorized by school districts) to the total State scholastic census was approximately 5.5%.
-As of November 5, 2018, there were 177 active open-enrollment charter schools in the State and there were 754 charter school campuses operating under such charters.
+As of January 23, 2019, there were 181 active open-enrollment charter schools in the State and there were 762 charter school campuses operating under such charters (though as of such date, eight of such campuses have not begun serving students for various reasons).
 Section 12.101, Texas Education Code, as amended by the Legislature in 2013, limits the number of charters that the Commissioner may grant to 215 charters as of the end of fiscal year 2014, with the number increasing in each fiscal year thereafter through 2019 to a total number of 305 charters.
 While legislation limits the number of charters that may be granted, it does not limit the number of campuses that may operate under a particular charter.
 For information regarding the capacity of the Guarantee Program, see "Capacity Limits for the Guarantee Program."
-The Act provides that the Commissioner may not approve the guarantee of refunding or refinanced bonds under the Charter District Bond Guarantee Program.
+The Act provides that the Commissioner may not approve the guarantee of refunding or refinanced bonds under the Charter District Bond Guarantee Program in a total amount that exceeds one-half of the total amount available for the guarantee of charter district bonds under the Charter District Bond Guarantee Program.